This homepage is a preview of the future National Design Gallery website. The full site is currently under

 It is at the heart of a rapidly transforming district, driven by Saint‑Étienne Métropole, that the National

-Design Gallery will deploy 1,000 m² of exhibition, mediation, and object handling spaces.
+Design Gallery will deploy 1,000 m² of exhibition, mediation, and experimentation spaces.

-By gathering design collections preserved in various French cultural institutions through exhibitions, the
+By gathering, through exhibitions, design collections preserved in various French cultural institutions (Cnap,

-National Design Gallery will valorize this national heritage in a single location.
-Its steering committee brings
+Large…), the National Design Gallery will valorize this rich and varied heritage in a single location.
+Its

-cultural institutions.
-This committee of experts, from the world of culture and design, guides and defines the
+Culture.
+This committee of experts, from the world of culture and design, guides and defines the Gallery's

 In Saint‑Étienne, design has been a trademark since the industrial revolution.
 The MAMC+ has perpetuated this